secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 helm upgrade --install juice-shop secureCodeBox/juice-shop
 ```

 The autodiscovery will create two scheduled scans after some time.
-One for the juiceshop servcie using `zap`, and one for the juiceship container using `trivy`:
+One for the juiceshop service using `zap`, and one for the juiceshop container using `trivy`:
 ```bash
 $ kubectl get scheduledscans
 NAME                                                             TYPE                INTERVAL   FINDINGS